crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 2. All 6 required output CSV files from **output1.csv** to **output6.csv**

 3. Report **homework7.pdf**
- * Compare 2 method results from Part 1, give interesting examples on how they are different on some example attribute-adjective pairs
+ * Compare the majority and weighted majority labels from Part 1.
+If there are any differences, give 2 interesting examples on how they are different on some example attribute-adjective pairs.
+If there are no differences, discuss why could be the case.
- * Worker quality and URL labels after each iteration of EM algorithm for toy dataset
+ * For the EM algorithm on toy data, discuss how worker quality and URL labels change for each of the 3 iterations.
  * Screenshot of your own new qualification type with "good" workers added
  * Share your thoughts on different quality control methods
 </div>